jaokob/spatial4j/report/report.md

 Did it build as documented?

 No issues with the onboarding at all.
-Just cloning the repo and then importing the project into and IDE like intelliJ did the trick for most of the members of the group.
+Just cloning the repo and then importing the project into an IDE like intelliJ did the trick for most of the members of the group.
 Just be sure to use JDK 1.8, otherwise some tests will fail.